jerickjoe111/launch-school/JS229/03_scope_and_closures.md

 On the heap is stored everything that is not on the stack, for example, objects and bigger primitive values like `BigInt` or strings, which don't fit in the fixed sized stack values.
 Because each heap value can have a different size, new values have to be allocated as they are created, and, since the program keeps references to heap values on the stack, it needs a way to deallocate them when they are no longer needed: the garbage collector's task is to find these values and claim them again for the system to use.

-A possible rudimentary approach to implement this system would be to use a reference counting system, deallocating values with 0 references; JavaScript engines use a _Mark and Sweep algorithm_ that avoids reference cycle problems (when values reference each other, thus not having 0 references), but can introduce other problems such as memory fragmentation.
+A possible rudimentary approach to implement this system would be to use a reference counting system, to then deallocate values with 0 references; JavaScript engines use a _Mark and Sweep algorithm_ that avoids reference cycle problems (when values reference each other, thus not having 0 references), but can introduce other problems such as memory fragmentation.

 ## Partial Function Application